 The University of Turku aims to be at the forefront of academic collaborations and innovations with Africa.
 Through long-term strategic partnerships and mutual development of expertise, we strive to strengthen our scientific and societal interaction with the African academic community and other stakeholders of the continent.

-Cooperation in Africa
+Cooperation with Africa

 Finland-Africa Platform for Innovation (SDG 9) is a network advancing multidisciplinary, innovative collaboration between higher education institutions and other actors in Finland and in Africa.
 FAPI supports UTU’s an active role in cooperation with different actors in the Global South and Africa.
 The aim of the network is to advance the United Nations Sustainable Development Goal 9 in Africa by promoting innovations together with African partners.
 University of Turku coordinates the network.